pedrosantos867/moodle-downloader/README.md

 ![output](https://user-images.githubusercontent.com/35016381/130121235-4d757aaf-2f53-4dcd-8deb-18b8ceaa9feb.PNG)

 ### Notes
-* All files will be saved at the user's Documents folder and organized by year and course name
+* All files will be saved at the user's Documents folder and organized by year and course name.

-* Only tested for IPLeiria's moodle page
+* Only tested for IPLeiria's moodle page.

 ### License